Oakga/Ansible_VM/README.md

 ## Installation
 Note:
 This require apache server set up and ansible set-up on the localhost.
-In future release, it will be change to optional.

 1. Download the zip.
 Make a directory for the ansible playbooks in the location of your choice.
 Unpack the zip file in that directory